Easy Keto Pizza Omelet

 • 10 thin slices Pepperoni slices

-• Sea salt + cracked pepper to taste
+• Salt + cracked pepper to taste

 • Grated Parmesan Optional Garnish